Summary of Significant Accounting Policies (Policies) |

 Inventory manufactured at the Company’s sand production facilities includes direct excavation costs, processing costs and overhead allocation.
 Stockpile tonnages are calculated by measuring the number of tons added and removed from the stockpile.
 Costs are calculated on a per ton basis and are applied to the stockpiles based on the number of tons in the stockpile.
 Inventory transported for sale at the Company’s terminal facility includes the cost of purchased or manufactured sand, plus transportation related charges.

 Coil tubing strings of various widths, diameters and lengths are included in inventory.
-The strings are used in providing specialized services to customers who are primarily operators of oil or gas wells and are used at various rates based on factors such as well conditions (i.e. pressure and friction), vertical and horizontal length of the well, running speed of the
+The strings are used in providing specialized services to customers who are primarily operators of oil or gas wells and are used at various rates based on factors such as well conditions (i.e. pressure and friction), vertical and horizontal length of the well, running speed of the string in the well and total running feet accumulated to the string.
+The Company obtains usage information from data acquisition software and other established assessment methods and attempts to amortize the strings over their estimated useful life.
+In no event will a string be amortized over a period longer than 12 months.

 Prepaid Expenses